 Pell was charged with sexual assault offences in June 2017.
 He took leave from his position at the Vatican to return to Australia and face court.
-The proceedings took place in Victoria, which has a slightly different processes than NSW.
+The proceedings took place in Victoria, which has a slightly different process than NSW.

 A committal hearing took place in Melbourne in March 2018.
-During a committal hearing a Magistrate decides if the Prosecution’s evidence is strong enough to take the matter to trial.
-During the committal hearing the Magistrate considered evidence arising from multiple complainants.
+During a committal hearing, a Magistrate decides if the Prosecution’s evidence is strong enough to take the matter to trial.
+During the committal hearing, the Magistrate considered evidence arising from multiple complainants.

 The Magistrate decided that there was sufficient evidence to proceed to trial on a number of charges relating to two separate incidents.

 The first trial related to claims (which have now been proven in Court) that Pell had committed sexual offences at St Patrick’s Cathedral in Melbourne, 1996.
 The second trial related to allegations about offending that took place in a swimming pool in Ballarat twenty years earlier.

 The first trial (which related to the Cathedral incidents) began in August 2018.
 It resulted in a hung jury and a mistrial was declared.

 The Cathedral trial was held for a second time, beginning in November 2018.
 On 11 December 2018, the jury found Pell guilty on all five charges.

 The swimming pool trial was meant to run in 2019.

 Why are we only finding out now?